prasidhajagtap/Nyaya-Decoder/README.md

 Nyaya-Decoder/
 ├── index.html       # Main HTML.
 All page sections and structure.
 ├── style.css        # All styles.
 Light and dark theme.
 Mobile responsive.
 ├── app.js           # All JavaScript.
 Calls Cloudflare Worker.
-No API key.
+No API keys.
-├── worker.js        # Cloudflare Worker code.
-Deployed to Cloudflare only.
+├── worker.js        # Cloudflare Worker.
+Deployed to Cloudflare ONLY.
 │                    # NOT pushed to GitHub repo.
+Contains Tavily + Groq logic.
 └── UPDATES.md       # This file.
 Project documentation and update log.
 ```

 > `worker.js` is deployed directly to Cloudflare.
-It is not part of the GitHub repo and should never be pushed there.
+Never push it to GitHub.

 ---